jlouis/dht/README.md

 Hence, the modeling work continues.
 It is slowly moving, because you often need to do successive refinement on the knowledge you have as you go along.
 On the other hand, the parts which have been checked are likely to be formally correct.
 Far more than any other project.

 The current effort is centered around the construction of the top level binding code, that makes everything fit together.
 This code has not been handled by a QuickCheck model yet, however.
 What *has* been handled already though, is all the low-level parts: network code, routing stable state code and so on.

-# TODO List:

-* Cover the remaining parts of the code base
-* Consider the construction of a false “universe” so we can simulate what the rest of the world is storing at a given point in time.
-* Simple tests on a 1-node network should behave as expected